ArctosDB/documentation-wiki/_documentation/container.markdown

 2. I prefer, even with 9×9 grids, to create the box wit h100 positions.
     That way, each row will be 1-10, but you don’t fill the 10th position.
 This makes the numbering easier.
-3. So, make sure that for “number of positions”, you put 100 (or 81 if you prefer, but once you create the positions, they can’t be changed).
+3. So, make sure that for "number of positions", you put 100 (or 81 if you prefer, but once you create the positions, they can’t be changed).
 4.  then go find the container using object tracking
-5.  click on the container, putting the check in the box next to it so that that the”edit container” screen shows up to the right
+5.  click on the container, putting the check in the box next to it so that that the"edit container" screen shows up to the right
-6.  below edit container and see all collection objects in this container, you will see a “positions” tab – click on it
+6.  below edit container and see all collection objects in this container, you will see a "positions" tab – click on it
 7.  say yes to create new positions
 8.  it should generate a form with a freezer box template that you can scan tubes into